artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``title``

-**DACS Rule**: In the absense of a meaningful formal title, compose a brief title that uniquely identifies the material, normally consisting of a name segment, a term indicating the nature of the unit being described, and optionally a topical segment.
+**DACS Rule**: In the absence of a meaningful formal title, compose a brief title that uniquely identifies the material, normally consisting of a name segment, a term indicating the nature of the unit being described, and optionally a topical segment.